kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/14-js-organization/05-babel.md

 * W3C also sets standard for DOM - Document Object Model
     - DOM is browsers programmatic model of the page that we can manipulate with JavaScript to add behaviors to our web pages
 * But the W3C does NOT set a standard for JavaScript
-    - Ecma International sets the standard for JavaScript
+    - [ECMA International](https://www.ecma-international.org/default.htm) sets the standard for JavaScript

 ![exhibits](https://i.imgur.com/dVN9jl1.png)

 ### Exhibit A
 `document.getElementById('sampleElement');`

+## Javascripty and Browserish
 * DOM based
 * Web browser's API
 * This code is technically written in JavaScript it doesn't look very 'javascripty'
-* It feels 'browserish' because all we are doing is interacting with the browser's API with the DOM
+* It feels 'browserish' because all we are doing is interacting the browser's API with the DOM
     - DOM based
     - Web browser's API
-* So we can say that this code is based n the W3C DOM standard because the W3C sets the DOM standard
+* So we can say that this code is based on the W3C DOM standard because the W3C sets the DOM standard

 ### Exhibit B
 ```js